catpea/catpea-project/database/furkies-purrkies/poem-2121/index.md

 that which once summoned us forward— the beauty, the love, the calling of the soul.

-The dragon is but a mimic (MIM-ik), a counterfeit trial.
+The dragon is but a mimic,
+a counterfeit trial.

-It cometh first to harden and to stretch, then to quench, corrupt, and befoul (be-FOUL).
+It cometh first to harden and to stretch, then to quench, corrupt, and befoul.

 Until men, of their own consent, do encircle themselves